tjjlemaire/MorphoSONIC/README.md

 # Description

-`ExSONIC` is a Python+NEURON implementation of **spatially extended representations** of the **multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model [1]** to simulate the distributed electrical response of morphologically realistic neuron representations to acoustic stimuli, as predicted by the *intramembrane cavitation* hypothesis.
+`MorphoSONIC` is a Python+NEURON implementation of **spatially extended representations** of the **multi-Scale Optimized Neuronal Intramembrane Cavitation (SONIC) model [1]** to simulate the distributed electrical response of morphologically realistic neuron representations to acoustic stimuli, as predicted by the *intramembrane cavitation* hypothesis.

-This package expands features from the `PySONIC` package (https://c4science.ch/diffusion/4670/browse/master/PySONIC/).
+This package expands features from the `PySONIC` package (https://github.com/tjjlemaire/PySONIC).

 ## Content of repository